MarceloCChaves/Pokedex/README.md

 # Pokedex
-A project created with Pokeapi using javascript
+Project created with Pokeapi using javascript